cyberbotics/webots/docs/reference/camera.md

 When the [recognition mode](#wb_camera_has_recognition) is enabled, rectangles surround the recognized objects.
 If the mouse cursor is over one of these rectangles and the simulator is paused, then a complete description of the recognized object is displayed in red, as shown in [the following figure](#display-of-a-recognized-object).
+If the [Recognition](recognition.md).`segmentation` field is also set, a mask representing the segmentation ground truth image is applied on the camera image displayed in the overlay.

 %figure "Display of a recognized object."